sgireddy/SHACKSparkKafkaCassandra/readme.md

             ssc
           }

-3. Now look at our handler job, completely unaware of recovery logic and yet we can take advantage of checkpointing RDD's (to hdfs) in case if ware doing other aggregations or state management (our next topic) before saving to cassandra (usually saving to cassandra is the last step in the process)
+3. Now we can take advantage of checkpointing RDD's (to hdfs) in case if ware doing other aggregations or state management (our next topic) before saving to cassandra (usually saving to cassandra is the last step in the process)

             def promoEfficiencyJob(sc: SparkContext, duration: Duration): StreamingContext = {
               val ssc = new StreamingContext(sc, duration)